suruleredotdev/suruleredotdev.github.io/_posts/2020-08-16-naira-stablecoins.md

 Both BuyCoins and BitSika followed Coinbase’s lead and set up independent “trusts” for managing the value of these new currencies.
-Coinbase partnered with Circle Payments to start a minting consortium called Centre, while BuyCoins teamed up with Alpha Training Lab to establish TokenMint.[n]
+Coinbase partnered with Circle Payments to start a minting consortium called Centre, while BuyCoins teamed up with Alpha Training Lab to establish TokenMint.

 The incentive for BitSika and BuyCoins to develop their own stablecoins is so they can easily integrate a Naira equivalent currency into their products, and build pools of Naira liquidity when they issue currencies through their apps.